 1945 - 1999

-Dame Hadid established herself as an icon of modernism with her signature future-forward architecture and product designs.
-She became the first woman to receive the Pritzker Architecture Prize in 2004.
-Her firm, Zaha Hadid Architects, continues her legacy by continuing to produce groundbreaking work even after her passing.
+Hadid was a British Iraqi architect who established herself as an icon with her signature future-forward architecture and product designs.
+Known as the “Queen of the curve” Hadid became the first woman to receive the Pritzker Architecture Prize in 2004.
+She was also awarded the Stirling Prize in 2010 & 2011, and was made a Dame by Queen Elizabeth II.
+She was also the first woman to be awarded the Royal Gold Medal from the Royal Institute of British Architects.
+Her firm, Zaha Hadid Architects, continues her legacy by continuing to produce ground-breaking work even after her passing

 Mori’s work is influenced by fashion, poetry and art, and she carries these inspirations into her work in order to create designs that act as positive catalysts for those who engage with them.
 She founded her architecture firm in 1981 in New York, and her dedication to material innovation and conceptual clarity earned her tenure at the Harvard Graduate School of Architecture.
 She is the first woman to earn this accolade, and has been a professor there since 1995.

 Lacaton is a French architect, and founder of Lacaton & Vassal.
 She formed the firm with her partner, Jean-Phillippe Vassal, in 1989.
 Together they gained global acclaim for their transformative work in social housing.
 Her work focuses on architectural economy, namely the use of lower cost construction techniques to create dignified, contemporary designs.
 Lacaton & Vassal received the Mies van der Rohe Award in 2019.